NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dns-cookies-algorithms.md

 .# Abstract

-[@!RFC7873] left the construction of Server Cookies to the discretion of the DNS Server (implementer) which has resulted in a gallimaufry of different implementations.
-As a result, DNS Cookies are impractical to deploy on multi-vendor anycast networks, because the Server Cookie constructed by one implementation cannot be validated by another.

-This document provides precise directions for creating Server Cookies to address this issue.
-It also obsoletes all the previous mechanisms of cookie generation as they were either insecure as [@FNV], slow as SHA, or the description wasn't precise enough for implementers. [@SipHash-2.4] is introduced as a new REQUIRED Hash function for calculating DNS Cookies.
+DNS cookies, as specified in RFC 7873, are a lightweight DNS transaction security mechanism that provides limited protection to DNS servers and clients against a variety of denial-of-service and amplification, forgery, or cache poisoning attacks by off-path attackers.

+This document provides precise directions for creating Server Cookies so that an anycast server set including diverse implementations will interoperate with standard clients.

 This document updates [@!RFC7873]

 {mainmatter}

 # Introduction

+DNS cookies, as specified in [@!RFC7873], are a lightweight DNS transaction security mechanism that provides limited protection to DNS servers and clients against a variety of denial-of-service and amplification, forgery, or cache poisoning attacks by off-path attackers.
+This document specifies a means of producing interoperable strong cookies so that an anycast server set including diverse implementations can be easily configured to interoperate with standard clients.

+The threats considered for DNS Cookies and the properties of the DNS Security features other than DNS Cookies are discussed in [@!RFC7873].

 In [@!RFC7873] in Section 6 it is "RECOMMENDED for simplicity that the Same Server Secret be used by each DNS server in a set of anycast servers."
 However, how precisely a Server Cookie is calculated from this Server Secret, is left to the implementation.

-This guidance has let to DNS Cookie implementations, calculating the Server Cookie in different ways.
-This causes problems with anycast deployments with DNS Software from multiple vendors, because even when all DNS Software would share the same secret, as RECOMMENDED in Section
+This guidance has let to gallimaufry of DNS Cookie implementations, calculating the Server Cookie in different ways.
+As a result, DNS Cookies are impractical to deploy on multi-vendor anycast networks, because even when all DNS Software would share the same secret, as RECOMMENDED in Section 6 of [@!RFC7873], the Server Cookie constructed by one implementation cannot be validated by another.

-6.  of [@!RFC7873], they all produce different Server Cookies based on that secret and (at least) the Client Cookie and Client IP Address.
+There is no need for DNS client (resolver) Cookies to be interoperable across different implementations.
+Each client need only be able to recognize its own cookies.
+However, this document does contain recommendations for constructing Client Cookies in a Client protecting fashion.

 ## Contents of this document

-In Section (#clientCookie) instructions for constructing a Client Cookie are given
+In Section (#clientCookie) suggestions for constructing a Client Cookie are given

 In Section (#serverCookie) instructions for constructing a Server Cookie are given

-In Section (#cookieAlgorithms) the different hash functions usable for DNS Cookie construction are listed.  [@FNV] and HMAC-SHA-256-64 [@!RFC6234] are obsoleted and AES [@!RFC5649] and [@SipHash-2.4] are introduced as a REQUIRED hash function for DNS Cookie implementations.
+In Section (#cookieAlgorithms) the different hash functions usable for DNS Cookie construction are listed.  [@FNV] and HMAC-SHA-256-64 [@!RFC6234] are obsoleted and [@SipHash-2.4] is introduced as a REQUIRED hash function for server side DNS Cookie implementations.

 ## Definitions